 Radiant Names for Your Little Nature Boy or Girl

 Alas, I'm done bearing children.
-But if we could welcome just one more, I'd favor a name inspired by nature.
-Nature-inspired baby names are special but not "kooky."
+But if we could have just one more, I'd pick a name inspired by nature.
+Nature-inspired baby names are special without being "kooky."
 The best ones have a lovely organic quality without being over-the-top crunchy granola—not that there's anything wrong with granola!
 Here are some of the coolest nature baby names I've found, along with meanings and origins for the more unusual ones.
 They come from all sorts of natural elements—trees, flowers, stones, and more.
-Happy hunting, and in the likely event that you're expecting, congratulations!!
+Happy hunting, and in the likely event that you're expecting, congratulations!

 Nature Names for Boys

-- Adair: Gaelic word meaning "from the oak tree ford"
+- Adair: (Gaelic) Meaning "from the oak tree ford"

 - Ainsley: (Scottish) Hermitage wood or clearing